Written on July 4th, 2017

 The culture shock was one thing.
 But then it got me wondering.
 Since this is such a small town in the middle of nowhere, did anyone ever really get the notion to find happiness elsewhere?
 Everyone I met seemed to have lived in Maine their whole lives with no intentions of elsewhere.
 From the old to the young.
 Soon enough, I realized the situations they placed themselves in (such as the above-mentioned story) wouldn’t have allowed them to.

 What was for me a trip out of nowhere was these people’s lives.
-And when you finally come to a place so isolated from society, you begin to think how much everything happening in the city really matters.
+And when you finally come to a place so isolated from society, you begin to think how much everything happening in the city really isn’t of much difference.
 The people of Farmington were doing nothing more than the people in the city.
 Merely existing on a plot of land they found themselves incapable of leaving.

 And to that, I believe that when I return to the city, I won’t think too much about merely existing.